First Time User? Enroll now.

 Home > Health Library > Breathing Problems: Using a Dry Powder Inhaler

-People who have asthma or other lung diseases that make it hard to breathe may use an inhaler to get the medicine they need into their lungs.
+A dry powder inhaler lets you breathe medicine into your lungs quickly.
 Inhaled medicine works faster than the same medicine in a pill.
-An inhaler also lets you take less medicine than you would if you took it as a pill.
+An inhaler lets you take less medicine than you would need if you took it as a pill.

 Current as of: